smolgeorgie/rdr2rp/README.md

 #### **Lodging**
 Simple lodging available for travelers, traders, and those looking to rest by the river.

-For this, I have created a poster that will demonstrate what it will look like on the pinboard.
+For this, I have created a poster that will demonstrate an example of what it can look like on the pinboard.
 It got a map on the left that will tell the location, logo on the right and our products on the bottom.

 ![Gallows_Creek_Proto_2 1](https://github.com/user-attachments/assets/f7f7df3b-85ce-4fe6-9de0-e680b0b8ba1c)